Joeboy/dockerfiles/README.rst

 PC.
 Fortunately hosting requirements are not too onerous.
 You could either host it on a dedicated box or a cheap VPS.
 See http://www.lowendbox.com/ for deals on VPSes.
 You should be OK with any x64 host that supports Ubuntu 13.04, although I can't guarantee anything.
-You should easily be able to find something in the "few bucks a month" range.
+You should easily be able to find something beefy enough to handle a few docker containers in the "few bucks a month" range.

 See also: